 The most important thing for us was to make sure our employees would benefit.
-Whether it stimulates their creativity, or develops their soft skills, everyone is a winner in the workcation game.
+Whether it stimulates their creativity, or develops their soft skills, everyone is a winner in the workation game.
 Most importantly, though, was making sure they got plenty of sun, sea, and sand, instead of suffering through the darkness of the mid-winter months.

 What’s the risk?

 Sending employees to a new location might be seen as a huge risk for many companies.
 Will the employees do their work, or will they spend their time discovering their new location?
 Well, why not both?
 We trust in our teams, as they are passionate about what they do.
 As for our employees, the chance to be given autonomy in what they do, and where they work from, is very important when encouraging their productivity.
-We believe in ownership of our work.
+We believe in the ownership of our work.

-On top of that, the experience of a workcation can really get the creative juices flowing.
+On top of that, the experience of a workation can really get the creative juices flowing.
 Getting to know a new culture can help us learn new practices that, perhaps, we’ve never encountered before.
 It offers us a chance to network outside of our usual circles.
 Who doesn’t like making new friends?
 Plus, the shared experience of living abroad with your colleagues helps make great shared memories.
 The benefits of leaving your comfort zone, whilst being surrounded by work friends, can help us learn about ourselves and how we handle new conditions.
 So, even though we’re not physically in the Antologic office, we’re still immersed in our business whilst benefitting from a global lifestyle and mindset.